-- Expand membership of the Nova Scotia Chapter of the Coalition for Healthy School Food (NS-CHSF) and develop an evaluation framework to assess progress. - Facilitate opportunities for youth in Nova Scotia to engage in national youth engagement projects. - Create opportunities for youth to engage in advocacy through campaigns (i.e. Eat Think Vote), story-telling (i.e. writing or video production) or youth-led events. - Identify mechanisms to integrate learning around policy development and advocacy into each of our programs, beginning with Youth Food Leaders and Grow Eat Learn. - Pilot a process to engage youth via School Advisory Councils and Student Councils to inform the next phases of school food programs.
+- Expand membership of the Nova Scotia Chapter of the Coalition for Healthy School Food (NS-CHSF) and develop an evaluation framework to assess progress. - Facilitate opportunities for youth in Nova Scotia to engage in national youth engagement projects. - Create opportunities for youth to engage in advocacy through campaigns, story-telling and youth-led events. - Identify mechanisms to integrate learning around policy development and advocacy into each of our programs. - Pilot a process to engage youth via School Advisory Councils and Student Councils to inform the next phases of school food programs.
 Use this information in our Case for Support and support them to advocate through their own internal channels.